Woman wields pocket knife against man with machete, deputies say - NewsBreak

 She told deputies that he was “irate and aggressive towards her”,” the release stated.
 She said she didn’t want him on her property and he refused to leave until he was escorted off the premises by her son, authorities said.

-Later that day, she was walking toward a store to buy groceries when Lopez, who was “highly irate,” pushed her three times with both arms, authorities said.Police arrest an allegedly armed man in a Wichita Falls nightclub
+Later that day, she was walking toward a store to buy groceries when Lopez, who was “highly irate,” pushed her three times with both arms, authorities said.U.S.
+Coast Guard intercepts Mexican fishing vessel 37 miles north of border

 According to the sheriff’s office, “Lopez brandished a machete and attempted to cut the victim.”